Lenny Randle: New York Mets

+San Francisco Giants, Pittsburgh Pirates and New York Yankees

-The Mets released Randle during spring training in 1979.
-Shortly afterwards, he signed with the San Francisco Giants and was assigned to their triple A Pacific Coast League affiliate in Phoenix.
-He was traded along with Bill Madlock and Dave Roberts from the Giants to the Pittsburgh Pirates for Al Holland, Ed Whitson and Fred Breining on June 28, but again was assigned to their triple A affiliate.
-After 24 games with the Portland Beavers, he saw his first major league experience of the season when his contract was purchased by the New York Yankees.
-He batted .179 in twenty games as an outfielder with the Yankees.
+After his release from the Mets, Randle signed with the San Francisco Giants on May 12, 1979, and was assigned to their Triple-A Pacific Coast League affiliate in Phoenix.
+He was traded along with Bill Madlock and Dave Roberts from the Giants to the Pittsburgh Pirates for Al Holland, Ed Whitson and Fred Breining on June 28, but again was assigned to their Triple-A affiliate.
+After 24 games with the Portland Beavers, he saw his first major league experience of the season when his contract was purchased by the New York Yankees on August 3.
+He batted .179 with 3 RBI in 20 games as an outfielder with the Yankees.

-Seattle Mariners
+Seattle Mariners and Chicago Cubs

-Randle signed with the Seattle Mariners during spring training in 1980.
+On February 21, 1980, Randle signed with the Seattle Mariners as a non-roster invitee.
 By the end of spring training, he was dealt to the Chicago Cubs.
-He batted .276 and tied his career high five home runs as the Cubs' regular third baseman.
-Following the season, he returned to the Mariners as a free agent.
-In two seasons with the Mariners, he batted .223 with four home runs backing up second and third base.
+He batted .276 and with five home runs, 39 RBI and 19 stolen bases as the Cubs' regular third baseman.
+On February 18, 1981, Randle returned to the Mariners as a free agent.
+In two seasons with the Mariners, he batted .223 with four home runs and 26 RBI backing up second and third base.